yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Click on `Inject Payload` and your Switch will now boot into the Hekate custom bootloader.

-> **NOTE:** If you see a vertical text-based menu appearing on your Switch's display, some of the Hekate files in your microSD card are not placed properly.
+> **NOTE:** If you see a vertical text-based menu appearing on your Switch's display, some of the Hekate files might not be stored in the correct places in your microSD card.
 Use the `Volume` buttons to navigate through the Hekate menu and select `Power off` using the `Power` button to turn off the console.
 Make sure that the files in your microSD card match up with the images shown in [Preparing the microSD Card](#preparing-the-microsd-card) and then try again.

 ## Backing up Switch NAND (Optional)